Most interesting landmarks of Norfolk Island

 Fish Rock Cave is an underwater cave, 120 m long.
 This is beautiful monument of nature, school of grey nurse sharks.
 In late summer it is filled with young sharks and numerous other sea animals.

-Described wonders of Norfolk Island
+Described landmarks of Norfolk Island

 The small, remote Norfolk Island contains several exciting and even unique landmarks.